opsdroid/opsdroid/docs/getting-started.md

 ## Configuration

 For configuration you simply need to create a single YAML file named `configuration.yaml`.
-When you run opsdroid it will look for the file in the following places:
+When you run opsdroid it will look for the file in the following places in order:

  * `./configuration.yaml`
  * `~/.opsdroid/configuration.yaml`
  * `/etc/opsdroid/configuration.yaml`

-In this file you must specify the connector, skill and database* modules you wish to use and any options they may require.
+The opsdroid project itself is very simple and requires modules to give it functionality.
+In your configuration file you must specify the connector, skill and database* modules you wish to use and any options they may require.

+**Connectors** are modules for connecting opsdroid to your specific chat service. **Skills** are modules which define what actions opsdroid should perform based on different chat messages. **Database** modules connect opsdroid to your chosen database and allows skills to store information between messages.

-A simple barebones configuration would look like:
+For example a simple barebones configuration would look like:

 ```yaml
 connectors: